 Also consistent with previous research was the finding that females generally rated symptoms with higher severity than males across direct comparison of symptom clusters.
 It was not the purpose of the present study to analyze the cause of differences in symptom reporting between the sexes, but multiple explanations on the discrepancy between male and female symptom reporting have been documented in the literature ranging from differences in behavioral symptom reporting (Gallagher et al., 2018; Pulsipher et al., 2021) to physiological differences (Baker et al., 2016; Broglio et al., 2012) to neurophysiological differences (Bazarian et al., 2010).

 It has been documented that the most consistent predictor of concussion recovery is the number and overall severity of symptoms (Harmon et al., 2019; Iverson et al., 2017).
-Consistent with previous studies on symptom severity and outcome was the finding from the present study that students who completed more ImPACT post-injury tests, corresponding to a longer duration of recovery, reported significantly higher severity scores across all symptom clusters at the time of test one completion.
+Consistent with previous studies on symptom severity and outcome was the finding from the present study that students who completed more ImPACT post-injury tests, corresponding to a longer duration of recovery, reported significantly higher severity scores across all symptom clusters at the time of the first test (i.e., post-injury test one).

 How Trends in Symptom Severity can Influence the Future of RTL

 The analysis of this large sample provides insight into which concussion symptom clusters burden students the most during their return to school.
 Students consistently rated symptoms from the headache-migraine, cognitive, and sleep clusters as the most severe.
-This finding can help guide the provision of supports, such as strategies and accommodations to increase student alertness and attention during lecture, as these three symptom clusters ultimately impact the ability to learn and retain new information (Gioia et al., 2016).
+This finding can help guide the provision of supports, such as strategies and accommodations to increase student alertness and attention during lectures, as these three symptom clusters ultimately impact the ability to learn and retain new information (Gioia et al., 2016).
 With an improved knowledge of perceived symptom severity and recovery trajectory, educators and clinicians can be better prepared with interventions that address how a student’s symptoms may impact their academics (Harmon et al., 2019).
 As previously stated, students with the highest levels of post-injury test one symptom severity required more post-injury tests to complete the protocol, corresponding to a longer recovery and may require higher tiered academic supports.
 This is a critical finding for RTL because it provides educators with an indicator of who is at risk for a longer recovery.
 Future research should consider the evaluation of severity cut-off scores that trigger the implementation of specific RTL interventions to manage symptoms and prevent academic challenges.
 It is also important for educators to be mindful that females tend to be more symptomatic than males when assessing student needs and implementing supports.

 Study Limitations

-It is important to acknowledge the limitations from the present study.
+It is important to acknowledge the limitations of the present study.
 Although this retrospective analysis provided the ability to characterize trends from a large sample, the lack of experimentation weakens the ability to draw strong conclusions from the findings.
-Another limitation to the study is that assumptions on RTP time were made based on the number of tests completed rather than the duration of time to achieve RTP like Tamura et al. (2020) as data on RTP outcome could not be included in the analysis.
+Another limitation to the study is that assumptions on RTP time were made based on the number of tests completed rather than the duration of time to achieve RTP as in Tamura et al. (2020) because data on RTP outcome could not be included in the analysis.
 The authors attempted to merge ImPACT scores and PCSS symptom severity ratings with student RTP timeline data from the Sports Injury Surveillance System.
-The two data sets were joined in RSudio to attempt to create one large data set with all information on PCSS severity ratings and student RTP outcome; however, the data sets did not align directly enough to retain all observations from the ImPACT and PCSS data source.
+The two data sets were joined in RStudio in an attempt to create one large data set with all information on PCSS severity ratings and student RTP outcome; however, the data sets did not align directly enough to retain all observations from the ImPACT and PCSS data source.
 Therefore, the decision was made to proceed with analyses from the ImPACT data set only as it provided more observations.

 Measurement Considerations